Giorgio Raimondi, Ph.D.

 Associate Scientific Director for Transplant Immunology

-& Assistant Professor
+& Associate Professor

 Vascularized and Composite Allotransplantation Laboratory